dodslaser/cellophane/README.md

 │   # Directory containing scripts to be submitted by Popen, SGE, etc.
 ├── scripts
 │   └── my_script.sh
 │
-│   # Directory containing misc. files used by the wrapper.
-├── scripts
-│   └── some_more_data.txt
-│
 │   # JSON Schema defining configuration options
 ├── schema.yaml